 Can you hike Mt.
 Whitney without a Permit?

-A permit is required all year round to hike to day hike and overnight camp to the summit of Mount Whitney.
+A permit is required all year round to day hike and overnight camp to the summit of Mount Whitney.
 Quota season is in place from May 1 – Nov 1 and you can get your permits through the Mt.
 Whitney Lotto.

 You can, however, hike the first 3 miles of the Mt.
 Whitney trail to Lone Pine Lake without a permit which is a beautiful hike on its own.
 Some people use this as a training hike the day before their Mt Whitney attempt.
 Once you reach the Whitney Zone just beyond Lone Pine Lake, a Mt.
 Whitney permit is required and rangers do check.